 - is used for general maintenance of Medical devices or their components (however, sometimes can be treated as a Medical device accessory)

 - is used for development or production tools (however, such must be validated)

 - represents a proprietary operating system

-If you determined that your software is considered as a medical device according to the EU MDR, the second step is to determine which class it qualifies to.
+If you determined that your software is considered as a Medical device according to the EU MDR, the second step is to determine which class it qualifies for.

 Firstly, it’s important to note that the classification of a device should be separated from the classification of software that may be a part of this device.
 In other words, software, regardless if it’s a part of a device or a standalone product, needs to be classified separately.

 MDR has 22 rules that determine how the classification should be conducted.
-There are currently four medical device classes used in the European Union: I, IIa, IIb and III, that depend on the risk level associated with a device.
+There are currently four Medical device classes used in the European Union: I, IIa, IIb and III, which depend on the risk level associated with a device.

 Let’s move on to the classification process itself.